 Unfortunately, lawsuits tied to wound care are incredibly common.
-One of the best ways to protect yourself is to ensure that everyone working at your facility knows how to effectively document wound care.
+One of the best ways to protect yourself is to ensure that everyone at your facility knows how to document wound care effectively.
 Read on for wound care documentation examples and tips for helping improve your staff’s skill sets so you can protect patients and practitioners alike.

 A wound assessment begins with a thorough examination of a patient’s full body.
 All wounds must be assessed, measured, and effectively documented at least every seven days.
+The frequency of wound assessments may vary by facility policy and patient condition.
 In terms of how to document a wound assessment, more details are always better.
 Some of the key elements to document are:

-• Measurement: The size of the wound should be measured in centimeters and listed in the wound care treatment chart as length times width times depth.
+- Measurement: The size of the wound should be measured in centimeters and listed in the wound care treatment chart as length x width x depth.
 Nurses must also document the location and depth of any tunneling or undermining.
+It is important to use a sterile applicator during depth measurements to avoid introducing bacteria into the wound.

-• Drainage: The amount and type of drainage must be documented in a wound care assessment.
-Common types of draining include serous, sanguineous, serosanguineous, and purulent.
+- Drainage: The amount and type of drainage must be documented in a wound care assessment.
+Common types of drainage include serous, sanguineous, serosanguineous, and purulent.
+The color of the drainage is important to document, as it can be an indicator of infection.
 Words like “none,” “scant,” “small,” “moderate,” and “large/copious” are often used to describe the amount of drainage assessed.

-• Odor: Wounds can have different odors, including those that are strong, foul, pungent, fecal, musty, or sweet.
+- Odor: Wounds can have different odors, including strong, foul, pungent, fecal, musty, or sweet.
 Some have no odor at all.

-• Surrounding Tissue: Describe the color, firmness, and pallor of the surrounding skin.
+- Surrounding tissue: Describe the color, firmness, and pallor of the surrounding skin.
 Note any signs of edema or induration, as well as any lesions, scarring, rashes, staining, moisture, or variations in texture.
+Note any warmth, redness, or tenderness around the wound, as these could indicate infection.

-• Pain: A comprehensive wound assessment describes a patient’s pain in detail, noting its location and intensity as well as any patterns and variations in pain type.
+- Pain: A comprehensive wound assessment describes a patient’s pain in detail, noting its location and intensity as well as any patterns and variations in pain type.
 Common pain descriptors include throbbing, stabbing, burning, pulsing, pounding, pricking, hot, tingling, stinging, cramping, beating, gnawing, dull, tight, squeezing, piercing, and electrical.
 The assessment should also address possible causative and alleviating factors, including any interventions that were taken.
+Use a standardized pain scale, such as the 0 to 10, for consistency.

-• Response to Care/Treatment Plan: It’s important to document whether the wound has improved and to list any evidence of healing.
-Nurses will also need to document any pain the patient experiences when the wound dressing is changed as well as any examples of an adverse reaction.
+- Response to care/treatment plan: It’s important to document whether the wound has improved and list any evidence of healing.
+Nurses also need to document any pain the patient experiences when the wound dressing is changed and any examples of adverse reactions.
 If the patient has not been adhering to treatment plans, that should be noted in the assessment.

 A thorough wound care treatment chart helps the entire treatment team stay up to date on a patient’s progress.
 Here are a few wound care documentation samples and tips to ensure your team is documenting wounds effectively: